davidsawyer/airbnb-price-per-night-correcter/readme.md

 *A Chrome Extension that gives you the real price per night of an Airbnb stay after accounting for any and all fees*

+If you like this project, [send me a tip 🙏🏼](https://www.paypal.me/davidsawyer1/2)

 ## building and running locally

 In order to get up and running locally, you'll need to: